-Review the basics of local anesthetics Amides: lidocaine, bupivacaine (2 ls).
-Esters: tetracaine, benzocaine (1 l), allergenic 2° to (PABA); Benzocaine: cardiotoxicity, methemoglobinemia, Lidocaine: seizures, hypotension; toxicity Rx: lipid emulsion Greater saphenous vein cutdown location 1-2cm anterior and superior to the medial malleolus Contraindication for tonometry Suspected or confirmed globe rupture Describe the steps required for an emergent lateral canthotomy & cantholysis Anesthetize the lateral canthus 2) Crush lateral canthus with a straight Kelly clamp x1-2 min 3) Remove clamp + cut the inferior crus of the lateral canthal tendon.
-Note: If unsuccessful, cut superior crus of the lateral canthus What are the clinical indicators of a successful lateral canthotomy + antholysis 1) Improved visual acuity; 2) Resolution of a previously detected APD; 3) ↓ in IOP to < 40 mm Hg Proper lateral neck radiograph positioning Neck in extension, end-inspiration Approach to epistaxis management Apply external pressure to the nasal bridge (often ineffective) → topical vasocontrictors / anesthestics → packing (anterior packs left in 2-5d; includes ribbon gauze, nasal nponges, tampons & balloon catheters).
+Review the basics of local anesthetics Amides: lidocaine, bupivacaine (2 Is).
+Esters: tetracaine, benzocaine (1 I), allergenic 2o to (PABA); Benzocaine: cardiotoxicity, methemoglobinemia, Lidocaine: seizures, hypotension; toxicity Rx: lipid emulsion Greater saphenous vein cutdown location 1-2cm anterior and superior to the medial malleolus Contraindication for tonometry Suspected or confirmed globe rupture Describe the steps required for an emergent lateral canthotomy & cantholysis 1) Anesthetize the lateral canthus 2) Crush lateral canthus with a straight Kelly clamp x1-2 min 3) Remove clamp + cut the inferior crus of the lateral canthal tendon.
+Note: If unsuccessful, cut superior crus of the lateral canthus What are the clinical indicators of a successful lateral canthotomy + antholysis Improved visual acuity; 2) Resolution of a previously detected APD; ↓ in IOP to < 40 mm Hg Proper lateral neck radiograph positioning Neck in extension, end-inspiration Approach to epistaxis management Apply external pressure to the nasal bridge (often ineffective) → topical vasocontrictors / anesthestics → packing (anterior packs left in 2-5d; includes ribbon gauze, nasal nponges, tampons & balloon catheters).
 Consider cautery (will not work on actively bleeding vessels), TXA.
 Approach to failed anterior pack Consider posterior bleed!
 Same approach as above butremove anterior pack and replace with posterior pack.
 Can use commercial device or Foley catheter.
-Approach to the avulsed tooth Handle tooth by the crown (AVOID handling the root).
-Rinse (DON'T brush or debride) with normal saline.
-Extraoral time <20 min: gently rinse tooth and replace.
-Extraoral time >60 min: soak in citric acid/fluoride and consult oral surgeon.
-Do not reimplant primary teeth (6mo - 6yr).
-Best transport medium for avulsed tooth?
-Hank's balanced salt solution.
-Others: milk, saliva, saline When draining a peritonsillar abscess, what structure is at risk and how can it be avoided?
+Location for intracavernosal aspiration/injection for pripasim tx Performed at 2 or 10 o'clock position on the proximal shaft at the dorsal surface.
+This is the location of the corpus cavernosum Tx of a thrombosed hemorrhoid Clot excision with elliptical incision, do not do this if it has been present for >48hrs as they will heal spontaneously at this point and excision does not help.
+When draining a peritonsillar abscess, what structure is at risk and how can it be avoided?
 Internal carotid artery (2.5cm posterolateral to tonsil), jugular vein.
 Keep the needle as medial as possible, and cut the needle cap to make a needle guard, ensuring a maximum of 1 cm insertion depth.
 Maneuvers to diagnose meningitis Brudzinski's: bend the brain, Kernig's: extend knees, jolt accentuation Name the contraindications for an LP Increased ICP, bleeding diathesis, cardiopulmonary instability, soft tissue infection at LP site, vertebral trauma (e.g. fractured vertebra) Name the indications for a CT brain PRIOR to an LP ALOC, immunocompromised state, focal neuro deficit, increased ICP, h/o CNS lesion, new onset sz in previous wk, suspected SAH Anatomic landmarks for LP in an adult and infant Adult needle placement: L2-3 to L5-S1 (spinal cord ends L1-L2 in adults); L3-L4 interspace is at the level of the iliac crest; Infant needle placement: L4-L5 or L5-S1 (spinal cord ends at L3 in infants)